qfpl/blog/content/drafts/purescript/purescript-wp2-ng2-ts-flare.md

 However any function from Javascript will have no such constraints and we cannot guarantee anything about what it may or may not do.
 So we assume the worst and declare that this function may perform any possible effect: ``forall eff.``.

-We cannot force Javascript to comply with our types, but we can at least provide some level of confidence within our Purescript code that we're handling this callback correctly, by giving it a type signature that describes the very lack of control we must be cautious of.
+We cannot force Javascript to comply with our types, but we can at least provide some level of confidence within our Purescript code that we're handling this callback correctly.
+Giving it a type signature that describes the very lack of control we must be cautious of is our best option.

 Another change is that we are no longer relying on Flare to display this result in the DOM.
 So we do not need the "output" element ID.
 We will replace it with our ``InputFn`` and our new ``combineTextEle`` function should look something like:
 ```haskell